april-org/april-ann/README.md

 At root directory exists a file named "package_list.lua".
 It is a Lua table with the name of packages that you want to compile.
-If you don't want or don't have libpng, or libtiff, or other library, you could erase the package name from this list to avoid it compilation.
+If you don't want or don't have libpng, or libtiff, or other library, you could erase the package name from this list to avoid its compilation.

 Includes these sources